NetBurner 3.5.8

 Overview

 This is an advanced embedded web configuration system built for NetBurner devices.
-It provides a modern, responsive web interface for managing device configuration objects, combining C++ backend configuration management with a JavaScript/jQuery frontend.
-The system allows users to configure thermostat settings, email notifications, and other application-specific parameters through a web browser.
+It provides a modern, responsive web interface for managing device configuration objects, combining a C++ configuration backend with a plain-JavaScript (fetch) frontend.
+The system lets users configure thermostat settings, email notifications, and other application-specific parameters through a web browser.

-This example is an advanced version BasicWebConfig example that implements the content with JavaScript and jQuery.
+This example is an advanced version of the BasicWebConfig example that builds the interface in JavaScript using the browser's fetch() API.
 It also demonstrates how to store and display custom application data in the AppData section.

-Configuration objects are created when the device first boots, then they are stored so they are persist after the device has been power cycled.
-The web interface adds custom styling beyond the basic server presentation to view and set the values.
-The
+Configuration objects are created when the device first boots, then stored so they persist after the device has been power cycled.
+The page styles the values with the self-contained, modern stylesheet (plain CSS, no framework or CDN) beyond the basic config-server presentation.

 Note

-Because we are only processing the config object, we are able to avoid writing a custom POST handler that is used in the other examples.
-If you include more to your web interface than is provided here, a post handler may be required.
+Because we are only processing the config object, we avoid writing the custom POST handler used in other examples.
+If you add more to your web interface than is provided here, a post handler may be required.

 Features